FRACerqueira/HealthCheckPlus/README.md

 ## Features
 [**Top**](#table-of-contents)

+- Delay and interval for HealthCheckPublisher
 - Delay and interval for each HealthCheck
 - Interval policy for unhealthy status for each HealthCheck
 - Interval policy for degraded status for each HealthCheck
 - Endpoints returns the latest internal status protecting your application.